Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems

 \subsection{Acknowledgements}

+We would like to thank Professor Doron Lubinsky for his helpful comments and discussions.
+We are also grateful to the editors and referees for their valuable suggestions and extremely careful reading of the manuscript.
 Dan Dai was partially supported by a grant from City University of Hong Kong (Project No. 7002883) and a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CityU 100910).
 Mourad E.H.
 Ismail was partially supported by NPST Program of King Saud University (Project No. 10-MAT1293-02) and by the DSFP at King Saud University in Riyadh, and by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CityU 1014111).